ryounus-io/site/content/posts/staying-sane-in-quarantine/index.md

 ---
 title: Staying sane in Quarantine
 date: "2020-06-17T16:00:00.000Z"
 description: Anyone else think 2020 is super weird?
 Something a lot of have never experienced before.
 We are now in the middle of a global pandemic and are expected to spend as much time as possible indoors.
-In this post I discuss how I personally have coped with the lockdown and how I've tried to keep on top of my personal physical and mental health 🧠🏋️‍♀️
+In this post I discuss how I personally have coped with the lockdown and how I've tried to keep on top of my physical and mental health. 🧠🏋️‍♀️
 tags: mental-health, lockdown, quarantine, covid, 2020
 ---